My experience as a Healthcare Management Program Summer Associate in the Imaging Service Line.

-Yash Sehgal, Orthopedic Service Line, Megan Jean Louis, One Brooklyn, Alicia Golyski, Southside Hospital and Katherine Hegermiller, Peconic Bay Medical Center
+Yash Sehgal, Orthopedic Service Line, Megan Jean Louis, Brooklyn Region-Maimonides, Alicia Golyski, Southside Hospital and Katherine Hegermiller, Peconic Bay Medical Center

 “We are most excited to work with the team to help improve operations within our locations.
 It’s a unique opportunity to lean how healthcare administration collaborate with clinicians within a hospital to create a positive change.”